 Prerequisite: PSY110; may be taken concurrently.

 This course applies systems thinking to understand the makeup and functioning of families and communities.
 Students review the characteristics and interrelationships among family and community systems, and learn how to assess their strengths, resources, needs, and coping strategies.
 Local community issues are addressed, including employment opportunities, unifying traditions, violence, and discrimination.
 Students also address the influence of culture and belief systems on family and community functioning.
 They use assessment models to look at their own life situations such as job, family, neighborhood.

-BHS320 Community Building Principles and Strategies - 3 credits
+BHS320 Community Building Principles and Strategies - 3 credits organizing, decision-making and evaluation.
+The fundamental principles of community building are explored:

 This course introduces the history, theory, and practice of community building in order to increase the effectiveness of people working to improve their communities.
-It increases students' capacity and engagement in community planning, advocacy, organizing, decision-making and evaluation.
-The fundamental
+It increases students' capacity and engagement in community planning, advocacy,